I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 Low Ping CS:GO Gameplay

-The best way to get the lowest ping is by hosting the game server near you or inside your country.
-Try to get a server from a well-known hosting provider.
+The best way to get the lowest ping is by hosting the game near to your region.
+Additionally, try to get a server from a well-known hosting provider.

-You can also use a different VPN and select the country where the game is hosted to reduce the ping level.
+You can also use a VPN and select the region where the game is hosted to reduce the ping rate.

-If there are any queries you have please let me know in the comment section below.
+If there are any queries you have please let me know in the comment below.